eclipse/xacc/xacc/README.md

 runtime parameters for the instruction.
 The Instruction also exposes a general visitor pattern to enable type-specific information at runtime.

-Next, this package defines a CompositeInstruction, which sublcasses Instruction but contains further Instructions (a vector of Instructions).
+Next, this package defines a CompositeInstruction, which subclasses Instruction but contains further Instructions (a vector of Instructions).
 The CompositeInstruction - Instruction combination therefore forms a familiar n-ary tree pattern, where nodes are CompositeInstructions and leaves are concrete Instructions.
 CompositeInstruction exposes its list of contained Instructions, a list of